 Radio Bristol Book Club

-This month our Radio Bristol book club explores Ralph Peer and the Making of Popular Roots Music by Barry Mazor.
+This month our Radio Bristol Book Club explores Ralph Peer and the Making of Popular Roots Music and hosts a live interview with the author, Barry Mazor.

 Date: Thursday, November 21, 2019